saichler/my.simple/README.md

 **However**, there isn't any **coherent, secure, simple, scalable, abstract, maintainable, high available, agnostic & fullstack** framework that delivers on the concept.

 ### About the Author...
-**Decades** of software architecting, developing, testing & **maintaining** experience, alongside deep observation & insights, were consolidated & purified into this project.
+**Decades** of trial & error in the repository [saichler](https://github.com/saichler), alongside of **decades** of software architecting, developing, testing & **maintaining** experience, alongside deep observation & insights, were consolidated & purified into this project.

 ## Help from a Giraffe
 ![alt text](https://github.com/saichler/my.simple/blob/main/giraffe.png)